TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

    running examples.

-   Optional argument *parser* specifies a :class:`DocTestParser` (or subclass) that should be used to extract tests from the files.
+   Optional argument *parser* specifies a :class:`DocTestParser` (or subclass) that should be used to extract tests kutoka the files.
 It defaults to a normal parser (i.e., ``DocTestParser()``).

    Optional argument *encoding* specifies an encoding that should be used to